sbabic/swupdate/doc/source/overview.rst

 Many things can go wrong, and it must be guaranteed that the system is able to run again and maybe able to reload a new software to fix a damaged image.
-SWUpdate works together with the U-Boot boot loader to identify the possible causes of failures.
+SWUpdate works together with the boot loader to identify the possible causes of failures.
+Currently U-Boot and GRUB are supported.

 We can at least group some of the common causes: